Loïcia Demougeot

 Loïcia Demougeot (born 31 January 2002) is a French ice dancer.
-With her skating partner, Théo le Mercier, she is the 2023 Budapest Trophy bronze medalist, 2024 International Challenge Cup champion, and four-time French national medalists.
+With her skating partner, Théo le Mercier, she is a four-time Challenger Series medalist (including gold at the 2023 CS Warsaw Cup) and five-time French national medalist.

-Earlier in their career, Demougeot/Le Mercier twice finished with in the top eight at the World Junior Championships (2019; 2020) and were two-time silver medalists on the ISU Junior Grand Prix series.
+Earlier in their career, Demougeot/Le Mercier twice finished with in the top eight at the World Junior Championships (2019; 2020), were two-time silver medalists on the ISU Junior Grand Prix series, and two-tme French junior national champions (2019-20).